 Ever since the viking age, Lofoten has been a central area for fishing.
 The fish that is captured here in Lofoten, are distributed all over the world and the produce are then used in products such as omega3 and bacalao.
 Depending on the seasons you will be able to get hold of different types of fish here in Lofoten.

 Thinking about going on a fishing trip to Lofoten?
 Here’s everything you need to know about fishing in Lofoten!

-When is the best fishing time during the year?
+When is the best time for fishing in Lofoten during the year?

 Actually, no time is better than the other, you can go fishing all year around.
 That is right, here in Lofoten it is fishing season all the time.
 The skrei fish is most common through January to April.
 Moving towards summer it is also possible to get a catfish, flounder or a haddock on your fishing hook.
 It is also likely to get cod, as well as the popular summer fish - the mackerel!
 The halibut is also a dream come true for many when they get it on their hook.
 To achieve this dream your best bet will be April to May, or September to October.

 What do I do if I want to go fishing in Lofoten?

 To go fishing, you will most definitely need some fishing gear.
 Also if you want to get out on the open sea, you will also have to have a boat that can take you out on the adventure.
 We have multiple boats that are up for rent with a capacity to take on 5 people, with all necessary equipment on board.

 In addition to renting out boats, we also offer guided tours.
 You will meet fishing guides with a lot of knowledge about the fishing areas that will be able to tell you exactly where you most likely will get a catch!

 What kind of gear is necessary to go fishing?